-And this is what happens when you choose not to defend and honor your boundaries.
+This is what happens when you choose not to defend and honor your boundaries.
 You get burnt out with life.
-And all time you thought it was best to protect the feelings of others in your relationships, your job, your family life, all of it, brought you to a place of complete burnout, and a general fear of the world.
+All the times you thought it was best to protect the feelings of others in your relationships, or protect your job, your family life… All that time honoring others who were violating your boundaries brought you to a place of complete burnout and a general fear of the world.

 Honoring yourself is a priority.
 If you don’t honor yourself, people will take advantage of that.
 They will take advantage of you.
-And some people won’t even know they’re doing it, because you’re allowing it to happen.
+Some people won’t even know they’re doing it, because you’re allowing it to happen.

 The first time I chose to honor my boundaries for something big that I normally wouldn’t have in the past was scary as hell.
 It was a test for me.

 At my old job, we were having a team meeting, about 20 of us.
-And our boss was quite angry.
+Our boss was quite angry.
 He’d just recently launched a new home study course, and it wasn’t doing so well.
-So he went around the room asking each of us what we were going to do for him to sell this home study course, and why we were going to do it.
+He went around the room asking each of us what we were going to do for him to sell this home study course, and why we were going to do it.
 But the way he was asking was like a father yelling at his kids for breaking a window.

 He was asking “What are you gonna do to help sell this product?” to every employee.
 Then after they answered, he asked, “And why will you do that?”, and my turn was coming up.
 As the others were answering, I was getting more upset with his tone of voice, and just the way he was being disrespectful to everyone.
 I realized I was in one of those moments where my boundaries were being crossed.
 The boundary that said: I deserve to be treated with respect and dignity.